aimlcommunitybd/public-docs/legal/code-of-conduct.md

 ### **3. Privacy & Data Protection**
 - Do not share private conversations, personal data, or sensitive information of community members without their consent.
-- The community may collect minimal information (e.g., email, LinkedIn profiles) for event organization but will not sell or misuse this data.
+- The community may collect minimal information (e.g., email, phone number, LinkedIn profiles) for community activities but will not sell or misuse this data.

 ### **4. Limitation of Liability**
 - **AIML Professional Community Bangladesh** is a volunteer-led initiative that does not provide job placements, financial compensation, or legal assistance.